-“No. I think I’ll the skip the party and go out for a drive.”
+“No. I think I’ll just the skip the party and go out for a drive,” I say, with my best let’s-piss-mom-off-with-sarcasm voice.
 The accident happened just a week after I got my driver’s license.
 I’ve only ever officially driven by myself two times.
 What a gip.

 “He isn’t wearing a black suit.”

 “You know what I mean.”
-How can she be an ex-astronaut and astrophysicist and be so clueless?
-The National Security Agency Suits still visit me once a week, asking me the same pointless questions about the accident.
-Sometimes they use different guises, trying to act all casual, but I always recognize them by their voices.
+How can she be an ex-NASA astronaut and astrophysicist and be so clueless?
+The Suits come in many different disguises, though they don’t realize their voices give them away.
+At least to me.
 Sharpened hearing and other senses are my compensation for blindness.
 Not nearly enough compensation, if you ask me.

-“He’s a high school junior,” Mom reassures me.
-“Your friend Bei asked if she could bring him along.
-I think you’ll want to meet him.”
+“He’s just a high school junior,” my mom reassures me.
+“A transfer student.
+Says your friend from theater dragged him along; he apologized for crashing.
+But I think you’ll want to meet him.”

 “Why?”
 My mom-is-meddling radar starts beeping in my head.
 He’s probably got a disability of some sort, too, and she’s thinks we’d make a good match.
 Kill me now.

-Actually, I’m scaring myself – the fact I have a party crasher intrigues me.
+Actually, I’m scaring myself – the fact that I have a party crasher intrigues me.

 “Scram.
 I don’t need your help.”
-My occupational therapist spent hours teaching me how to count each touch of the brush to my eyelashes, each stroke of color to my lips.
-But I still have to conjure up one of my brave-face smiles to reassure my mom.
+I conjure up one of my brave-face smiles to reassure her.
 It works.
-She gives me a hug before she leaves, enveloping me in her professorish white-board-marker smell.
+She turns to leave, but then she turns back and gives me a hug, enveloping me in sugary birthday cake smell.
+Quite the departure from her usual professorish white-board-marker smell.

-As I walk out into the living room, my head buzzes like it always does when I’m in a crowd, my other senses trying to compensate to figure out who the people are.
+As I walk out into the living room, my head buzzes like it always does when I’m in a crowd, my other senses trying to compensate to help me figure out how many people and who they are.
 But there’s something different this time, too.
-In the din of a more than a dozen people, there is a single person who sets off a clear bell in my senses.
+In the din of a dozen or so people, there is a single person who sets off a clear bell in my senses.